siderolabs/talos/docs/osctl/osctl_logs.md

   -f, --follow       specify if the logs should be streamed -h, --help         help for logs
-  -k, --kubernetes   use the k8s.io containerd namespace -c, --use-cri      use the CRI driver
+  -k, --kubernetes   use the k8s.io containerd namespace
+      --tail int32   lines of log file to display (default is to show from the beginning) (default -1) -c, --use-cri      use the CRI driver
 ```